Indo-Greek Kingdom: Legacy

-Indo-Greek kings: their coins, territories and chronology
+Chronology

 Today 36 Indo-Greek kings are known.
 Several of them are also recorded in Western and Indian historical sources, but the majority are known through numismatic evidence only.
 The exact chronology and sequencing of their rule is still a matter of scholarly inquiry, with adjustments regular being made with new analysis and coin finds (overstrikes of one king over another's coins being the most critical element in establishing chronological sequences).

 There is an important evolution of coin shape (round to square) and material (from gold to silver to brass) across the territories and the periods, and from Greek type to Indian type over a period of nearly 3 centuries.
 Also, the quality of coinage illustration decreases down to the 1st century AD.
 Coinage evolution is an important point of Indo-Greek history, and actually one of the most important since most of these kings are only known by their coins, and their chronology is mainly established by the evolution of the coin types.

 The system used here is adapted from Osmund Bopearachchi, supplemented by the views of R C Senior and occasionally other authorities.